 In the event we have a concentration of tenants in a particular industry, our operating results and ability to make distributions may be adversely affected by adverse developments in these industries and we will be subject to a greater risk to the extent that our tenants are not diversified by industry.
-For example, based on our pro rata share of space leased to tenants as of December 31, 2013, 22% of our space is leased to tenants in the retail industry, 20% is leased to tenants in the transportation and warehousing industry and 10% is leased to tenants in the finance and insurance industry.
+For example, based on our pro-rata share of space leased to tenants as of December 31, 2014, 22% of our space is leased to tenants in the transportation and warehousing industry, 20% is leased to tenants in the retail industry and 13% is leased to tenants in the finance and insurance industry.
 Please see "Item 2.
 Properties - Industry Concentration."